The Drive That Ruined Every Other Road Trip: Big Sur on Highway 1

 McWay Falls is an 80-foot waterfall that drops directly onto a pristine turquoise cove.
 The beach is inaccessible — no legal trail down, no boat landing.
 You view it from an overlook in Julia Pfeiffer Burns State Park ($10 parking).

 The trail to the overlook is maybe a quarter mile.
 Easy.
-And then you see it: a perfect waterfall hitting a perfect beach that nobody can walk on.
+And then it's in front of you: a perfect waterfall hitting a perfect beach that nobody can walk on.
 It's one of only two tidefall waterfalls on the California coast, and it looks like a screensaver that someone accidentally made real.

-I stood at the railing for twenty minutes.
-The turquoise water in the cove, the white sand, the waterfall — it felt like looking at something that shouldn't exist outside of a tropical island a thousand miles from anywhere.
+Give yourself twenty minutes at the railing.
+The turquoise water in the cove, the white sand, the falling water — it looks like something that shouldn't exist outside of a tropical island a thousand miles from anywhere.

 Pfeiffer Beach and the Purple Sand